Implications for the $\Delta A_{FB}$ anomaly in ${\bar B}^0\to D^{*+}\ell^- {\bar\nu}$ using a new Monte Carlo Event Generator: New-Physics Sensitivity and Results

 Note that due to lepton mass and helicity effects, $\Delta A_{FB}$ is negative in the low $q^2$ region even in the SM.
 In fact, at the lower momentum transfer threshold, i.e in the limit $q^2 \to m_\ell^2$, the forward-backward asymmetry $A_{FB}^\ell \to -1$ which is seen as a large dip in the $q^2$ distribution as shown in Fig.~\ref{fig:CLN_HQET_BGL}.
 Hence, for the best experimental sensitivity to NP, we advocate a necessary low $q^2$ cut of 1.14 GeV$^2$ on such observables in order to predict them unambiguosly.

 In addition, in order to improve systematic uncertainties from lepton identification efficiencies, we recommend using the same laboratory momentum cutoff for both $\ell = e$ and $\mu$ channels (see for example \cite{Herren:2022spb}).
 In order to define the detector acceptance we will represent the magnitude of the transverse momentum of particle $x$ in the lab frame by $|\vec{p}_{T,x}|$ and the ratio of the $z$-component of the momentum over the total momentum as $\cos \alpha$.
 We use the Belle II acceptances of $|\vec{p}_{T,\ell}| > 0.8$ GeV for the lepton momenta, $|\vec{p}_{T,\pi}| > 0.1$ GeV for the slow pion momenta, and $-0.866 < \cos\alpha < 0.956$ for all final state particles.
-The theoretical predictions and uncertainties for these observables integrated over the range of $q^2 \in $ using the CLN parameterization are displayed in Table.~\ref{tab:predictions} both for the SM and the specific NP scenarios listed in Table.~\ref{tab:scenarios}.
-One can see that the theoretical uncertainties are less than $\sim 5\%$ for both the SM and NP predictions.
+The theoretical predictions and uncertainties for these observables integrated over the range of $q^2 \in $ using the BGL parameterization are displayed in Table \ref{tab:predictions} both for the SM and the specific NP scenarios listed in Table \ref{tab:scenarios}.
+One can see that the theoretical uncertainties are less than $\sim 5\%$ for both the SM and NP predictions of all integrated observables except $\langle\Delta S_3 \rangle$ which has a~$\sim 15\%$ uncertainty.
 We also show the variation of the expected statistical uncertainties as a function of the total integrated luminosity for present and future experimental datasets in Fig.~\ref{fig:stat_uncertainty} using MC simulations.

+Initially, experiments will measure integrated $\Delta$ observables.
+As statistics improve, they will proceed to coarse-binned measurements, as shown for example, in Fig.~\ref{fig:coarsebin}.
+At high statistics, unbinned fits to angular observables will be performed, as shown for example, in Fig.~\ref{fig:observables}.

 Furthermore, from Fig.~\ref{fig:observables} we see that NP couplings produce correlated signatures of deviations from the SM in multiple $\Delta$ observables, such as $\Delta A_{FB}$ and $\Delta S_5$.
 As shown in Fig.~\ref{fig:correlation}, the size of the effect on $\Delta$-observables is determined primarily by $g_R$.
 In this plot, we have varied the NP parameter $g_L$ between $0$ and $0.2$ for fixed values of $g_R$.
 In the presence of NP there are strong correlations between the $\Delta$-observables $\Delta A_{FB}$, $\Delta S_5$, and $\Delta S_3$.
 Therefore, if an experimental signal in $\Delta A_{FB}$ is observed, it should be accompanied by an observation of non-zero $\Delta S_5$ and $\Delta S_3$.
 Conversely, if a non-zero $\Delta S_5$ is observed, there must also be a non-zero $\Delta A_{FB}$.
 In the absence of a tensor coupling, a correlation with $\Delta S_3$ is also required.